rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 {{% chapter_header "Clean Up" "cleanUp" %}}

-Now we are ready to fix all the ESLint errors in our code base!
+Now you are prepared to fix all the ESLint errors in your code base!

 *From root folder:*